DanPearce/CI_PP4_TheForum/README.md

 ## Application Goals and User Experience

 ### User Goals
-- Easily navigate thoughout the website with ease.
+- Easily navigate throughout the website with ease.
 - Easily distinguish if logged in, use the site in all states.
 - Use theforum to create content and discussions.
 - Get in touch with the administrative team, regarding reporting a post or anything else.